zpoint/CPython-Internals/BasicObject/dict/dict.md

 ![entry_before](https://img-blog.csdnimg.cn/20190311111041784.png?x-oss-process=image/watermark,type_ZmFuZ3poZW5naGVpdGk,shadow_10,text_aHR0cHM6Ly9ibG9nLmNzZG4ubmV0L3FxXzMxNzIwMzI5,size_16,color_FFFFFF,t_70)

 If you have many large sparse hash table, it will waste lots of memory.
-In order to represent the hash table in a more compact way, we split indices and real key value object inside the hashtable(After python3.6)
+In order to represent the hash table in a more compact way, you can split indices and real key-value object inside the hashtable(After python3.6)

 ![entry_after](https://img-blog.csdnimg.cn/20190311114021201.png)